 Straining and Chilling

 Strain the broth of spent chicken, bones and vegetables through a sieve or fine colander.
 Clean out the pot and add the broth back in, then place it in a sink full of ice and water to quickly chill (ice bath).
+Stir occasionally to assist the release of heat.
 After an hour your broth should be cold.

 Cover the pot and place it in the refrigerator overnight.
 In the morning skim the solidified fat from the surface, portion, label and freeze.

-One additional tip, I strain the broth one more time through a fine sieve to remove any vegetable bits, but this is optional.
-You can use a small, mini strainer and do it as you portion into your glass containers for freezing.
+One additional tip, sometimes I strain the broth one more time through a fine sieve (or cheesecloth) to remove any vegetable bits, but this is optional.
+You can use a small, mini fine strainer and do it as you portion into your containers for freezing.

-I freeze in 11/2 cup and 3 cup portions for sipping and soups, or in mini portions (½ cup size) for deglazing pans to make quick sauces.
+I freeze in 1-cup and 3-cup portions for sipping and soups, or in mini portions (½ cup size) for deglazing pans to make quick sauces.
 Use mason jars, a freezer bag or other airtight container.

-If using a freezer bags, be sure the broth is totally chilled, seal the bags well and lay them flat in your freezer to take up less space.
-Another option is large ice cube trays like these.
+If using a freezer bags, be sure the broth is totally chilled, seal the bags well and lay them flat in your freezer on a small rimmed sheet pan to freeze solid.
+Then you can remove the sheet pan.

 Three ways to thaw: